Residential City Profile

 The capital city is famous for its a and open-minded atmosphere.
-With growing residential numbers every year, it can be tough to navigate the housing market and find the best property and mortgage for your specific situation.
-With various banks and financing opportunities at hand, having a mortgage expert in Berlin who knows the city by it's heart and all it's players is a huge advantage in making sure you get the property, and mortgage that suits you best.
-Because of it's popularity, he Berlin real estate market is no easy feat.
+With growing residential numbers every year, it can be tough to navigate the housing market and find the best property and mortgage for your specific situation in Berlin.
+With various banks and financing opportunities at hand, having a mortgage broker in Berlin who knows the city by it's heart and all it's players is a huge advantage in making sure you get the property, and mortgage that suits you best.
+Because of it's popularity, the Berlin real estate market is no easy feat.
 That's why data driven decisions from sound experts are the key for a successful and lucrative investment.

-Get a more detailed overview of the city you are interested to invest in.
-Rather than just looking at the city as a whole, go that bit deeper.
+Get a more detailed overview of Berlin.
+Rather than just looking at city, go that bit deeper.
 Look at the different districts, look at the property prices and how they have been impacted by changes i.e gentrification that has taken place in the last years.
 This could be a good indication of the impact on the prices for the future.
 Good and thourough information can make a world of a difference.

 Macroeconomic data can also provide some valuable information, particularly when you are looking at it from a ‘supply /demand’ perspective.
 Comparing the number of households in the district and the number of housing units available, is a good indicator how the property prices could develop.
 When the demand is higher than the number of properties available on the market, prices will rise.